CredentialEngine/credential-registry-ingest-examples/index.md

 - Use language maps for string values, identifying the language in which they appear.
 This is preferred over other valid JSON-LD methods for identifying language, such as `@language` properties at the root level of documents.
+It is also recommended to use the `ceterms:inLanguage` property to designate the language of the content for classes with CTIDs.
-- Use only the CTDL Context and the CTDL Terms vocabulary.
+- Use only the CTDL Context for these documents for simplicity.
 Do not use other vocabularies, such as schema.org, to describe your data embedded in the same files unless you know what you are doing.
-The Credential Registry will typically ignore data using other vocabularies, but it is possible to introduce conflicts that will
+The Credential Registry will typically ignore data using other vocabularies, but it is possible to introduce conflicts that would disrupt the publishing of data intended for the Registry.
+(At the moment, the tool may reject certain input if the value of the context is not exactly the string in the example above.)
-- For ease of publishing, sometimes it makes sense to offer both a `@graph` style presentation in addition to or instead of individual objects posted at their own URLs.
-The Credential Registry Publish Action will accept both styles, and the examples on this website, especially for [Learning Programs](LearningProgram/index.md), show how to publish data in both styles.
-However, the risk of accidentally introducing incompatibilities between multiple representations of data is higher when using both the `@graph` and individual object styles, so it is recommended to publish data at their own URLs whenever possible.
-If publishing your own `@graph` endpoints, ensure that object IDs are well-selected and do not introduce URLs for individual objects that do not resolve to an up-to-date representation of that object.

 ### Meet the minimum data policy for the objects you are publishing